igacoderw/take-home-test/README.md

 ### Technical Requirements
 1. **Frontend Implementation**
-   - Use React or Angular (Vue.js is also acceptable if you have strong experience with it)
+   - Use ReactJS(preferable) or any other framework you have strong experience with
-   - Implement responsive design (mobile, tablet, and desktop)
    - Create a clean, intuitive UI with good user experience

 2. **API Integration**